ivan-tkatchev/makerpm/README.md

 `input archive file` is an archive with the files you want to package.
 **NOTE**: Only _uncompressed_ `cpio` and `tar` archives are supported for now!

+**NOTE!** Paths in the archive should NOT have a leading slash.
+The file list of the package should look something like this:

+    usr/bin/mycommand
+    usr/lib/libdep.so.1
+    etc/mycommand.conf

 `output RPM file` is a filename for writing the resulting `RPM` package.

 ### Caveat emptor